-The Company periodically reviews its available-for-sale investments for other-than-temporary impairment.
-The Company considers factors such as the duration, severity and the reason for the decline in value, the potential recovery period and its intent to sell.
+The Company periodically assesses whether the unrealized losses on its available-for-sale investments were temporary.
+The Company considers factors such as the severity and the reason for the decline in value, the potential recovery period and its intent to sell.
 For debt securities, the Company also considers whether (i) it is more likely than not that the Company will be required to sell the debt securities before recovery of their amortized cost basis, and (ii) the amortized cost basis cannot be recovered as a result of credit losses.
-During the three years ended December 31, 2023, the Company did not recognize any other-than-temporary impairment loss.
+Based on the results of its review, the Company did not recognize any other-than-temporary impairment loss during the two years ended December 31, 2024.